Transport options to the camp

 The trips in both the helicopter and the light aircraft are amazing, with fantastic views of the Atlas Mountains, the lush valleys and the desert.
 The helicopter though, can only fly over the mountains in fine weather, which is about 80% of the time.

-The light aircraft can fly over the Atlas Mountains in any weather.
+The twin-engined light aircraft can fly over the Atlas Mountains in any weather.
+The single engine, like the helicopter, can only fly in fine weather, about 80% of the time.

-The helicopter costs about 6000 euro from Marrakech to the camp for a one-way trip.
+The helicopter costs about 6300 euro from Marrakech to the camp for a one-way trip.
 If returning within 24 hours the price is the same.
-To park the helicopter at the camp costs approx. 3000 euro per day.
+To park the helicopter at the camp costs approximately 3000 euro per day.

 Please note that these prices are for indication purposes only.